-- Certain of the Group's operations are certified by ISO 9001:2008, ISO/TS 16949 and ISO 14001:2004.
+- Timely and effective internal reporting involving the services of qualified professionals such as Auditors and Company Secretary. - Operation review meetings are held by the management on a monthly basis to monitor the progress of business operations, deliberate significant issues and formulate appropriate measures. - Certain of the Group's operations are certified by ISO 9001:2008, ISO/TS 16949 and ISO 14001:2004.
 With these certifications, reviews are conducted by independent external ISO auditors particularly to ensure compliance with terms and conditions of the respective certifications. - Machinery segment and Automotive segment are reviewed and certified by ISO 9001:2008 and ISO/TS 16949 respectively, where they meet specific requirements for quality management system and demonstrate their abilities to consistently provide products that meet customers' and applicable regulatory requirements.
-These enhances customers' satisfaction through effective application of the system, including processes for continual improvement of the system and assurance of conformity to customers' and applicable regulatory requirements. - In addition to the above, Automotive segment is also reviewed and certified by ISO 14001:2004 where it meets specific requirements for environmental management standards and demonstrates its ability to establish, implement, maintain and improve its environmental management system to conform with its stated environmental policy.
+These enhance customers' satisfaction through effective application of the system, including processes for continual improvement of the system and assurance of conformity to customers' and applicable regulatory requirements. - In addition to the above, Automotive segment is also reviewed and certified by ISO 14001:2004 where it meets specific requirements for environmental management standards and demonstrates its ability to establish, implement, maintain and improve its environmental management system to conform with its stated environmental policy.

-INTERNAL AUDIT
+INTERNAL AUDIT FUNCTION

-The Group's internal audit function is outsourced to independent professional services to assist the Board and the ARC in providing independent assessment on the adequacy, efficiency and effectiveness of the Group's internal control system.
-The internal auditors report directly to the ARC.
+The Group's internal audit function is outsourced to an independent professional services firm to assist the Board and the ARC in providing independent assessment on the adequacy, efficiency and effectiveness of the Group's internal control system.
+The internal auditors' reports were presented directly to the ARC.
 The scope of review of the outsourced internal audit function is determined and approved by the ARC.

-During the financial year ended 31 December 2013, internal audit review was carried out in accordance with the internal audit plan approved by the ARC.
-Findings from the internal audit reviews, including the recommended improvement were presented to the ARC at their quarterly meetings.
+During the financial year ended 31 December 2014, the internal audit function, led by the outsourced Internal Auditors, performed reviews in accordance with the internal audit plan approved by the ARC.
+Findings from the internal audit reviews, including the recommended improvement were presented to the ARC at their quarterly scheduled meetings and would thereafter be reported and recommendations be made to the Board of Directors.
 In addition, follow up visits were conducted to ensure that corrective actions have been implemented in a timely manner.